 In addition, any political science course can be applied to honors credit pending approval from and arrangement with the instructor.
 University Honors Program students may submit a contract proposal via their MyRED account.
-In recent years, the following courses have been contracted for honors credit:
+See here for more information on the process for contracting courses for honors.

 100-Power and Politics in America